OctopusSamples/RandomQuotes-K8s/Readme.md

 Install ONE of the following on a VM or locally!

 - [docker desktop](https://docs.docker.com/desktop/) - easiest and preferred
-  - 🍎 If you are working on a Mac with an Apple chip—Docker Desktop is the easiest option:
+  - 🍎 If you are working with MacOS and an Apple chip—Docker Desktop is the easiest option:
     - Run [`softwareupdate --install-rosetta`](https://docs.docker.com/desktop/install/mac-install/#system-requirements)
     - Enable [Kubernetes](https://docs.docker.com/desktop/kubernetes/#install-and-turn-on-kubernetes)
     - Confirm `Use Virtualization framework` is enabled in Docker Desktop → General → Settings